 Best Tank Types To Store Water For Drinking

 Almost any water tank will do for harvesting rainwater.
 All throughout East Hawai’i where rainwater catchment is common practice, most people use a tank with a vinyl liner.
-These tanks are able to store very clean water, but there is some worry of leaching from the vinyl in some circles.
+These tanks are able to store very clean water, but there is some people worry of leaching from the vinyl.

-The best tank to store water would be a galvanized water tank.
+The best tank to store water for drinking would be a galvanized water tank.
 Galvanized metal has been tested to be very safe when it comes to the possibility of contamination through leaching.
+They are rated safe for drinking water storage.
 However, these tend to be very expensive.
 There are tradeoffs with anything.

 Any water tank is better than no water tank, just make sure that it is fully enclosed or covered in some way.
 We still have a few filters for the water to run through before it reaches our water glass.